* Ex-Goldman director denies tipping Rajaratnam

 In order to convict Gupta, prosecutors have the burden of proving to the jury beyond a reasonable doubt that he defied his duties to the companies and that he had something to gain from tipping Rajaratnam, a onetime friend and business associate.

-Expectations of Gupta himself taking the witness stand rose on Friday when his main lawyer, Gary Naftalis, said in court it was “highly likely” his client would testify.
+Expectations of Gupta himself taking the witness stand rose on Friday when Naftalis said in court it was “highly likely” his client would testify.
 But in a letter on Sunday, the defense told U.S. District Judge Jed Rakoff that Gupta would not be a witness.

 Another of Gupta’s friends, Ashok Alexander, traveled from New Delhi to take the witness stand.
 Alexander testified he met Gupta in 1986 at McKinsey and later worked with him in different contexts, including with the public health foundation of India.